cado-security/product-help/docs/cado/discovery-import/cado-host/manual-upload.md

 sidebar_position: 7
 ---

-# How to Upload a Single File to Cado
+# How to Upload a Single File to / Forensic Acquisition and Investigation

-You can upload a single file, such as a disk image or a previously collected Cado Host zip file, using Cado Host with the `upload` command.
-This method is useful when you do not have direct access to AWS, Azure, or GCP, as Cado will generate the required credentials during the import process.
+You can upload a single file, such as a disk image or a previously collected / Forensic Acquisition and Investigation Host zip file, using / Forensic Acquisition and Investigation Host with the `upload` command.
+This method is useful when you do not have direct access to AWS, Azure, or GCP, as / Forensic Acquisition and Investigation will generate the required credentials during the import process.

 ### Steps to Upload a Single File:

 1. **Generate Upload Credentials**
-   In the Cado Platform, go to **Import > Cado Host** to generate the credentials for the upload.
+   In the Platform, go to **Import > / Forensic Acquisition and Investigation Host** to generate the credentials for the upload.

 2. **Copy Presigned Data**
    In the investigator system, copy the `--presigned_data` portion of the script to your clipboard.